UMiamiLibraries/angular-material-demo/README.md

 `ng new material-demo`

-`cd material-dem0/`
+`cd material-demo/`

 `ng add @angular/material`

-The CLI will ask you a few questions:
+The CLI will ask you a few questions (not necessarily in this order):

+1. Use Routing

+        Yes

+2. CSS or SCSS

+        whichever you want

-1. Choose a theme:
+3. Choose a theme:

         I chose 'custom'

-2. Set up browser animations
+4. Set up browser animations

         Yes

-3. Install HammerJS
+5. Install HammerJS

         Yes